-- 5.25 The site comprises a range of terrestrial and aquatic habitats that provide a variety of foraging and nesting opportunities for both widespread and rare/notable insect species.
-Resources include abundant fallen deadwood in the mixed woodland, standing deadwood on English elms, grassland/tall ruderal/scrub mosaics, nectar rich plants and bare ground/mixed substrates of value to xeric species.
-Areas of standing and running water are also present. - 5.26 It is recommended that both terrestrial and aquatic invertebrate surveys are carried out, using a variety of sampling techniques in order to provide baseline information for key habitats such as those present along field boundaries and ditches. - 5.27 Surveys for terrestrial invertebrates should broadly follow the protocols and guidance as outlined in Surveying Terrestrial and Freshwater Invertebrates for Conservation Evaluation (Drake et al, 2007) with respect to survey methods and the species groups to be included, with multiple visits required to ensure an adequate seasonal coverage. - 5.28 Aquatic invertebrate surveys should focus on macro-invertebrate diversity using sampling methods devised to make a general assessment regarding the quality of ditches, such as outlined in A Manual for the Survey and Evaluation of the Aquatic Plant and Invertebrate Assemblages of Grazing Marsh Ditch Systems (Buglife, 2011).
+- 5.26 The site comprises a range of terrestrial and aquatic habitats that provide a variety of foraging and nesting opportunities for both widespread and rare/notable insect species.
+Resources include fallen and standing deadwood in the woodland and tree/scrub lines, grassland/tall ruderal/scrub mosaics, nectar rich plants and bare ground/mixed substrates of value to xeric species.
+Areas of standing and running water are also present. - 5.27 It is recommended that both terrestrial and aquatic invertebrate surveys are carried out, using a variety of sampling techniques in order to provide baseline information for key habitats such as those present along field boundaries and ditches/streams. - 5.28 Surveys for terrestrial invertebrates should broadly follow the protocols and guidance as outlined in Surveying Terrestrial and Freshwater Invertebrates for Conservation Evaluation (Drake et al, 2007) with respect to survey methods and the species groups to be included, with multiple visits required to ensure an adequate seasonal coverage. - 5.29 Aquatic invertebrate surveys should focus on macro-invertebrate diversity using sampling methods devised to make a general assessment regarding the quality of ditches/streams, such as outlined in A Manual for the Survey and Evaluation of the Aquatic Plant and Invertebrate Assemblages of Grazing Marsh Ditch Systems (Buglife, 2011).

-Aquatic plants
+Aquatic/invasive plants

-5.29 Due to restricted access it was not possible to accurately assess the aquatic flora of the ditch network.
-Rare/notable and UK BAP aquatic plant species have been previously recorded at the site and it is recommended that a survey of the ditch network for these species is carried out.
-Survey effort should include both open water and bankside vegetation.
-As aquatic species can reappear in quantity after dredging, ditches with recent management should be included.
-Buglife's (2011) methodology (see above) will be an effective approach as it requires a survey of aquatic plant species to be carried out simultaneously with aquatic invertebrate surveys.
+- 5.30 Due to restricted access it was not possible to accurately assess the aquatic flora of the ditch/stream network.
+However, the limited survey effort has shown that water bodies have the potential to support a relatively diverse aquatic flora.
+They also contain invasive plant species listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended). - 5.31 Therefore, it is recommended that a survey of the ditch/stream network for both native and non-native aquatic plants is carried out.
+This is to ensure that any potential future works have minimal impact on any rare/uncommon species, and to inform mitigation and future management plans at the site for water bodies, including treatment of invasive plant species. - 5.32 Survey effort should include both open water and bankside vegetation.
+As aquatic species can reappear in quantity after dredging; ditches/streams that have recently undergone management should be included.
+Buglife (2011) methodology (see above) will be an effective approach as it requires a survey of aquatic plant species to be carried out simultaneously with aquatic invertebrate surveys.